pedm/Override_Default_Likelihood/README.md

 However, it is possible to define our own override the default dsge_likelihood function.
 This can be done by creating our own own dsge_likelihood.m in the current working directory of Matlab.
 This overrides the default dsge_likelihood.m in Dynare.

 Here I demonstrate that this works.
-I think that the next step is to modify dsge_likelihood.m, by adding code at the bottom that penalizes the likelihood based on the variance-covariance matrix of the shocks.
+I think that the next step is to modify dsge_likelihood.m, by adding code that penalizes the likelihood based on the variance-covariance matrix of the shocks.